Training on climate change adaptation

 Language: English.

-At the moment we are no longer accepting registrations to the Hybrid training on Monitoring protocols, but you can access the online training through the Online Learning Platform – button below.
+At the moment we are no longer accepting registrations to the Hybrid training on Monitoring protocols, but you can access the online training through the Online Learning Platform: Monitoring Protocols Toolkit – button below.

 For more information please see below the section “How the training will operate”